zhaoyun830/search-guard-docs/_content/_docs_signals/scripting.md

 **Writable:** no

 The `severity` attribute contains information about the current severity level of a watch.
-It is therefore only available, after the severity level has been determined, i.e., only in actions and in the checks defined in these actions.
+It is therefore only available after the severity level has been determined, i.e., only in actions and in the checks defined in these actions.

 It has these attributes: